finos/FDC3/docs/api/specs/desktopAgentCommunicationProtocol.md

 - [`raiseIntentResultResponse`](https://fdc3.finos.org/schemas/next/api/raiseIntentResultResponse.schema.json)

+There is no request message to indicate a call to the `resolution.getResult()` function of `IntentResolution`.
+Hence, Desktop Agents should always send this additional response message to indicate the status of the intent handling functino and to deliver its result (or void if none was returned).

 :::tip

 See [`addIntentListener`](#addintentlistener) above for details of the messages used for the resolving app to deliver the result to the Desktop Agent.